ohlemacher/zero-to-jupyterhub-k8s/README.md

 ### Deploy the chart
 - `cd jupyterhub/`
+- Execute one of:
     - `helm install --namespace jup --name jupyterhub --values values.yaml --values config.yaml .`
+    - `helm upgrade --install jupyter --values values.yaml --values config.yaml .`
 - `kubectl -n jup get all`
     - Monitor the jup namespace and verify jupyterhub is deployed properly.

 ### Access from your laptop
-- `kubectl port-forward -n jup <proxy-NNN name> 9000:8000
+- `kubectl port-forward -n jup "proxy-NNN name" 9000:8000`
 - Visit http://http://127.0.0.1:9000
+    - If necessary, you may another local port rather than 9000.
     - Use any name and passwd (for now).
     - Create a notebook.

 ### Jupyterhub teardown
 - `helm delete --purge jupyterhub`
 - There may be user pods running.
+These have names such as "pod/jupyter-<user>".
 For each:
     - `kubectl -n jup delete pod <user pod name>`
+- Delete the namespace:
+    - `kubectl delete namespace jup`